leucochloris/Python_Flask/README.md

 Explored of technology REST

-make simpli REST like project
+make simple REST like project